Where Wi-Fi, weather and visas all line up

 Prague, Czechia · pop.
 1,275,406

-Prague's combination of Schengen access, beer, and big-city infrastructure keeps it on every European nomad shortlist.
+Prague's combination of full Schengen access, very cheap beer (and broader cost of living), and big-city infrastructure keeps it on every European nomad shortlist.
+The Czech Republic's Zivno (Živnostenský) trade-license visa is the most common nomad route.

 Budapest, Hungary · pop.
 1,686,222